solidfire/solidfire-cli/README.md

 Description:

-ListVolumeStatsByAccount returns high-level activity measurements for every account.Values are summed from all the volumes owned by the account.
+ListVolumeStatsByAccount returns high-level activity measurements for every account.
+Values are summed from all the volumes owned by the account.

 Options: